mazetoken/mminer/README.md

 _*You may need 2GB ram_

+_*It was tested on an old Android 7 phone_

 ##### Go to Google Play Store and download UserLAnd app

 - Install the app

 - Open the app and install Kali

-- Setup your username and passwords
+- Setup your username and passwords (use a short username and password - e.g. 54321 - you can change the password later when you get used to linux)

 - Choose SSH

-- change password if asked (can be the same password ;-)
+- change password if asked (can be the same password e.g. 54321 ;-)

-- In a command line type your password (it is invisible) and type or paste commands (one by one):
+- In a command line type your password (it is invisible) and when you are in, type or paste commands (one by one, tap enter after every command; you can open the tutorial in your browser to make it easier):

 `sudo apt update`